inet-framework/inet-tutorials/wireless/doc/step7.rst

 retransmissions will introduce duplicates in the packet stream the MAC sends up to to the higher layer protocols in the receiver host.
-This could be eliminated by adding sequence numbers to frames and maintaining per-sender sequence numbers in each receiver, but the ``CsmaCaMac`` module does not contain such a duplicate detection algorithm in order to keep its code simple and accessible.
+This could be eliminated by adding sequence numbers to frames and maintaining per-sender sequence numbers in each receiver, but the :ned:`CsmaCaMac` module does not contain such a duplicate detection algorithm in order to keep its code simple and accessible.